 ProRail may, in case of reasonable doubt regarding the financial soundness of a titleholder, at all times require a financial guarantee in the sense of Article 23 Paragraph 7 of the General Terms & Conditions.
-The financial guarantee shall consist of an advance or a bank security as referred to in Implementing Regulation (EU) 2015/10.
+The financial guarantee consists of either an advance payment or a bank guarantee.
+124